cncf-infra/mock-project-repo/src/example/README.md

 This repository contains a collection of Go programs and libraries that demonstrate the language, standard libraries, and tools.

+Usefule for people new to Go in general and also specific language features!
 ## Clone the project

 ```